nicolasandradevillamil/NLU-Homework/README.md

 Check out the [model_baseline.py](model_baseline.py) and [train_baseline.py](train_baseline.py) codes. [model_baseline.py](model_baseline.py) includes the different components necessary in a transformer decoder.
 Notice that the transformer includes a `block` class that has layer normalizations, multi-head attention and a feedforward layer.
 The [model_baseline.py](model_baseline.py) code will train this small GPT and output some characters generated.

-**Explain the tokenization method that is being used in the model.**
+**Explain the tokenization method that is being used in the model.
+How big is the vocabulary?**

 **How is the positional embedding being implemented?
 Is it the same as the [original transformers paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)?**